mjl-p4/accelerated_io_tools/README.md

 The package extends regular SciDB IO and provides benefits in a few areas:

 #### 1. Fully distributed parsing and packing
 When loading token-delimited data, the instance(s) reading the data use a fixed-size (default 8MB) `fread` call.
 The 8MB blocks are then sent to around the different SciDB instances as quickly as possible.
-Then, the "ragged line endings" of each block are separated and sent to the instance containing the next block.
+Then, the "ragged line ending" of each block is separated and sent to the instance containing the next block.
 Finally, all the instances parse the data and populate the resulting array in parallel.
 Thus the expensive parsing step is almost fully parallelized; the ingest rate scales up with the number of instances.

 When saving data, the reverse process is used: each instance packs its data into fixed-size blocks, then streams down to one or more saving instances.
 Save can also be done in binary form for faster speed.